o-daneel/Lunii_v3.RE/CIPHERING_v3.md

 1. 🚧 Dump Analysis with Ghidra (for an hardcoded key)
    => looking for both, generic and specific keys
 2. Flash content update to dump keys
+3. ST NFC chip replacement for changing mode (prod/test/idle)
-3. Performing attack on AES with a Known Plain text
+4. Performing attack on AES with a Known Plain text
    => requires a mean to generate as many ciphered as required with specific patterns in plain

 ### 🚧 Dump Analysis